hungsu/digital-garden-jekyll/_notes/Tips to reduce overcollecting.md

 You can learn from those overengineered media sources and add to your own notes, possibly in the form of:

--   more interesting note titles.
-Would you rather read: “Collector’s Fallacy” or “Overcollecting kills brain cells and decreases your energy”? (long note titles are quite effective)
+-   Titles that punch the reader.
+Would you rather read: “Collector’s Fallacy” or “Overcollecting kills brain cells and decreases your energy”?
+Go read my [[Advice for writing better note titles]].
--   more pictures. many many more pictures.
+-   Pictures.
+Many many more pictures.
 In particular, take your own photos!
--   mix up your formatting!
-Bold, italic, different headings, dividing lines, tables are there to help you!
+-   Contrasting formatting! **Bold**, *italic*, different heading levels, dividing lines, tables, these are there to help you!
+Try learning some [Practical Typography](https://practicaltypography.com/summary-of-key-rules.html).

 <img src="/assets/Obsidian_o5HBztgdEB.jpg" alt="Screenshot of my note with a photo I took" />
 One of my notes with a photo I took